rancher/docs/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 **Result:** Kubernetes begins upgrading for the cluster.
 During the upgrade, your cluster is unavailable.

+The `ingress-nginx` pods are set to only upgrade on delete.
+After upgrading your cluster, you need to delete these pods to get on the correct version for your deployment.

 ### Adding a Pod Security Policy

 When your cluster is running pods with security-sensitive configurations, assign it a [pod security policy]({{< baseurl >}}/rancher/v2.x/en/admin-settings/pod-security-policies/), which is a set of rules that monitors the conditions and settings in your pods.
 If a pod doesn't meet the rules specified in your policy, the policy stops it from running.